Updated: Sep 11

 If you’re in a wheelchair and you don’t use your feet, thank them for being there and for completing your legs.
 You can find at least one thing to be thankful for each part of your body, even those parts that have pain or disability.

 They’re all part of you and they’re all essential to who you are.
-Thank you mine and your brain, your torso, etc. Notice what comes up as you do this; do you encounter resistance?
-If so, allow that persistent is to be there to keep going anyway.
-In time, if you keep doing this resistance will quiet down and shrink.
+Thank your mind and brain, your torso, etc. Notice what comes up as you do this; do you encounter resistance?
+If so, allow that resistance to be there and inquire within; what is it trying to tell you?
+Allow it to be there to keep going anyway.
+In time, if you keep doing this, your resistance will quiet down and diminish.

 Third, make a practice of writing down what you say out loud and to yourself about your body.
 If it helps, carry a notebook around where you can write down what you say.
-Chances are some of it will not be kind.
+You can also use the notes app in your smart phone if you don’t have paper and pencil handy.
+Chances are some of what you say will be unkind.
 When you notice yourself complaining about your body, insulting it, comparing it to others, or in any way talking badly about it, imagine that you’re talking about someone you deeply and tenderly love.

 What would that person feel or think if they heard you saying such things about them?
 Would they still be your friend, lover, etc.?
 Would it hurt them deeply?
 But they still want to even know you?

 These are just some ways to start a different dialogue and relationship with your body.
+Self esteem therapy can help you change that internal dialogue and how you treat and love your body.
 If you have other ideas about changing your relationship with your body, I would love to hear from you.
 I’m always interested in learning something new.